 Series A in 2017

-Critical Pressure is a developer of innovative drugs aimed at treating vascular dysfunction and shock.
-The company's products offer a new approach to clinical practice by minimizing the risks associated with excess fluid administration and the toxicities linked to traditional catecholamine-based vasoactive agents.
-This technology provides a potential solution for supportive therapy during critical periods of hemodynamic compromise, enhancing patient care without the adverse effects commonly seen with existing treatments.
+Critical Pressure specializes in developing innovative drugs aimed at treating vascular dysfunction and shock.
+The company's technology offers a novel approach to clinical practice by mitigating the harmful effects associated with excess fluid administration and the toxicities linked to traditional catecholamine-based vasoactive agents.
+This advancement enables the provision of supportive therapy during critical periods of hemodynamic compromise, positioning Critical Pressure as a significant player in enhancing patient care in acute medical situations.

 Impact Biomedicines